bigfix/developer.bigfix.com/site/reference/types/string.md

 # dfn &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;dfn&lt; (definition) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;dfn&gt; (definition) tag modified by the first given string.

 # dfn of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;dfn&lt; (definition) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;dfn&gt; (definition) tag.

 # disabled control panel &lt;string&gt; : enableable_file